Ddhamani123/toyota-gr-carma/README.md

 - Load endurance data → find fastest laps → compute sector and micro-sector deltas
 - Build track centerlines (our own for Barber + COTA)
 - Project telemetry onto a station-based coordinate system
 - Generate ghost-car animation frames from telemetry
+- Create driver-profiling features from telemetry (throttle, brake, lateral G, steering, consistency)
 - Plot everything in Streamlit with Plotly

 If you’re just running it, you don’t need to worry about any of the internals.